 Credit card companies love to dangle juicy offers in front of you.
-You might be “preapproved” for a zero-percent interest credit card or valuable sign-up bonus.
+You might be “preapproved” for a 0% interest credit card or a valuable sign-up bonus.
 Maybe they want to offer you that fancy “gold” or “platinum” card.

 Unfortunately, the amazing benefits you see in the bold lettering aren’t always what they seem.
 The real deal is in the fine print.